 As a Glider, Designated Pilot Examiner for the

-, I've included the all of the references, resources, information and materials that an Applicant needs to be familiar with and will help
+, I've included the all of the references, resources, information and materials in the Flight Instruction section that an Applicant needs to be familiar with and will help

 ensure that they're ready to pass their Practical Test.